strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/react.md

 Be sure that you activated the `put` permission for the `restaurant` Collection Type.

-:::: tabs
+::::: tabs card

-We consider that the id of your restaurant is `2`. and the id of your category is `2`.
+We consider that the id of your restaurant is `2`, and the id of your category is `2`.

-::: tab axios
+:::: tab axios

-_Request_
+::: request Example PUT request with axios

 ```js
 import axios from 'axios';